-Surface-sealed floors are sealed with urethane, polyurethane or polyacrylic to make them stain and water-damage resistant.
+Surface-sealed floors are sealed with urethane, polyurethane, or polyacrylic to make them stain and water-damage resistant.
 Your floor installer has likely recommended a floor-cleaning product to use for cleaning, but sometimes it’s not possible to use those products either due to cost or availability.
 If this is the case for your own floors, your best solution is soap and water.

 Plain soap is mild enough that it won’t dull or scratch your finish like other abrasive cleaners will.
 Just add a quarter cup of dishwashing soap to a bucket of water and start mopping.
-Make sure you wring the mop out completely before using it on your floors, because even though your floor has been sealed, excessive water is still tough on wood.
+Make sure you wring the mop out completely before using it on your floors because even though your floor has been sealed, excessive water is still tough on wood.

 If you look up how to clean hardwood floors, you might see advice about adding vinegar to the water.
 While some people swear by this, we wouldn’t recommend it.
 The acidity in the vinegar can dull the wood over time.
 Stick to good ole fashioned soap and water.
-And here’s a pro-tip for you: Use distilled water instead of tap if you want to prevent streaks on the floors.
+And here’s a pro tip for you: Use distilled water instead of the tap if you want to prevent streaks on the floors.

 Oil-Treated or Untreated Floors

-Penetrating-seal, oil-treated, lacquered, shellacked, varnished and untreated floors require a bit more labor-intensive upkeep since these surfaces are not as resistant to moisture and general wear and tear, and therefore are generally treated with wax.
+Penetrating-seal, oil-treated, lacquered, shellacked, varnished, and untreated floors require a bit more labor-intensive upkeep since these surfaces are not as resistant to moisture and general wear and tear, and therefore are generally treated with wax.

-Here’s how to shine a hardwood floor that’s untreated: About once a year, use a floor stripper to safety remove the old wax from the panels.
+Here’s how to shine a hardwood floor that’s untreated: About once a year, use a floor stripper to safely remove the old wax from the panels.
 Once the floor has dried, apply a thin coat of new wax and let the fresh layer dry.
 For the best results, use a liquid wax or paste wax that is specifically designed for wood floors (acrylic or water-based waxes can discolor your woodwork).

 Preventative care makes all the difference in the world when it comes to an investment like hardwood floors.
 Here are some tips to remember: